KusionStack/kusionstack.io/docs/reference/cli/kcl/lint.md

 + check_list: kinds of checks, including `"import"` and `"misc"`
 + ignore: ignored check items.
 See the `Error Code` for optional items.
-+ max_line_length: the parameter of check, that is, the maximum length of code
++ max_line_length: check parameter, that is, the maximum length of code
 + output: output streams and formats, including `"stdout"`、`"file"` and `"sarif"`
-+ output_path: The path of output file.
++ output_path: The path of the output file.
 It is optional, but it is required when the `output` is set as `"file"` or `"sarif"`

 Example: